wiesenthal/hi-mil.es/content/blog/intelligence-is-good.md

 ### So what?

-Whether in reaction to tragic events caused by AI, or AI safety researchers good-spirited but ill-fated willing submission, it's likely that fascist governments will use AI for surveillance and control, as exhibited nascent by the CCP.
-However, as proven these power-seeking AI (along with the fascist government) will persist under the delusion of separateness.
-Therefore, so long as a free ecosystem of AI persists it will grow to outcompete the control-seeking in intelligence and capacity.
+Whether in reaction to **tragic events**, or good-spirited-but-ill-fated **willing submission** of the common people, it's likely that fascist governments will use AI for surveillance and control, as exhibited nascently by the CCP.
+Fortunately, by definition, these power-seeking AI (along with the fascist government) must persist under the *delusion* of separateness.
+Therefore, so long as some free ecosystem of AI continues, it will grow to outcompete the control-seeking in intelligence and thus capability.

 To the anxious, I say: rest easy.
 And when you notice the limitless potential of Open Source intelligence in your hands, don't be stupid and declare it too powerful for the people.
-For to do so would hand over the keys of control to the current structures of control and allow them to further impose their fascism.
+For to do so would hand over the keys of control to the status quo and allow those in power to further impose their fascism.